logo

 Tiffin University

-Tiffin University offers a Bachelor of Arts (BA) in Psychology with a concentration in Addiction Counseling comprised of 121-123 credits including core arts and science courses, foundational psychology courses, and specialized addiction and intercultural counseling coursework.
+Tiffin University offers a Bachelor of Arts (BA) in Psychology with a concentration in Addiction Counseling comprised of 124 credits including core arts and science courses, foundational psychology courses, and specialized addiction and intercultural counseling coursework.
 This degree program provides graduates with a solid foundation in addiction and mental health theories and counseling techniques that can be used to help individuals struggling with or impacted by addiction.
-Students in the program complete 220 hours of practical work experience and meet the educational requirements to become a Licensed Chemical Dependency Counselor (LCDC) in Ohio.
+Students in the program complete 220 hours of practical work experience and meet the educational requirements to become Licensed Chemical Dependency Counselors (LCDCs) in Ohio.
 New applicants are accepted for August and January start dates with 15-week courses offered on-campus each semester.
 The program also provides opportunities to learn about the relationship between addiction and the criminal justice system thanks to a partnership with the Ohio Police Officer Training Academy.

 University of Akron